shenwei356/breseq-rm-bg/README.md

 This tools is used for finding mutations using [breseq](https://github.com/barricklab/breseq) for experiments with a control sample.

+If you use breseq to find mutation in bacteria, but the reference strain is not well assembled or annotated, you should re-seq your reference strain as a control, and use a close strain as reference for analysis.

-It makes breseq output file (`index.html`) more readable by removing mutations that are in control sample.
+`breseq-rm-ctrl` makes breseq output file (`index.html`) more readable by removing mutations that are in control sample.

 ## Download